 40. Write a Thank you Letter to a Company

 Too many times we are quick to let a company know what they have done wrong, how about taking the time to let them know what they have done right?
 Writing them a letter (or email) is an opportunity to express your genuine gratitude and appreciation for a job well done.

 Many foodies are also experimentalists, and becoming your own mixologist will test your skills.
 The best part about this bucket list goal is that you will have to do a lot of sampling before coming up with your own perfect harmony of flavors.
 Practice makes perfect!

-In the heat of the Arizona Summer, I decided it was the perfect time to create my own refreshing cocktail.
-The funnest part?
-Testing all the different concoctions.
-In the end, my signature drink was a Lemon-Basil Fizz made with prosecco, coconut rum, raspberries, basil and lemon sorbet.
+When I checked off this goal, my signature drink ended up being a Lemon-Basil Fizz made with prosecco, coconut rum, raspberries, basil and lemon sorbet.
 What will yours be?

 A Haiku is a traditional form of Japanese poetry that consists of only three lines and a total of 17 syllables.
 The first and third line has 5 syllables and the second has seven.
 The lines do not need to rhyme, actually most of the time they don’t.

 Want to write your own haiku?
 The how to write a haiku article will help, and it includes 15 examples!

 44. Be a Tourist in Your Own Town

 We are all a little guilty in taking for granted what is in my own backyard.
 I still have never done a popular port tasting in my hometown of Petaluma, even though I have lived there for dozens of years!

 Do some research, create a fun itinerary and explore your hometown as if you were a tourist visiting.